ecron11/jenkins-git-tag-repo1/README.md

-# A test of git tagging.
+# A test of git tagging and accessing tags from multiple repos in Jenkins.
 This is the first repo